 Economics is about choice and the impact of choices made.
-It relates to every aspect of our lives, from the decisions we make as individuals or collectives to the structures created by governments and firms.
+It relates to every aspect of our lives, from the decisions we make as individuals, to the structures created by governments and firms.

 national economy by measures such as: GDP, inflation, unemployment and the balance of payments (international trade) in a global context.
 You will gain a good knowledge of developments in the UK economy and government policies over the past 15 years.

-Grade 5 or above in Mathematics
+GCSE Grade 5 or above in English Language and Mathematics.

-You will learn through a variety of methods such as: case studies, activities, group work, lectures, debates, focus groups, multimedia, virtual learning environments, and individual study.
+You will learn through a variety of methods such as: case studies, activities, group work, lectures, debates, focus groups, multimedia, virtual learning environments and individual study.
 Question papers use a variety of assessment styles including real-life case studies and data exercises.

 A Level Economics is assessed at the end of the second year by examination over three two-hour papers.

-A degree in economics provides a wide array of both subject-specific and transferable skills, all of which are highly sought after by employers.
-Jobs directly related to an economics degree include: stock market trader, chartered certified accountant, chartered public finance accountant, economist, financial risk analyst, investment analyst, statistician, actuary, civil service fast streamer, diplomatic services operational officer, local government officer, management consultant, and quantity surveyor.
+Higher Education courses are available at many universities.
+A degree in Economics provides a wide array of both subject-specific and transferable skills, all of which are highly sought after by employers.
+Jobs directly related to an Economics degree include: stock market trader, chartered certified accountant, chartered public finance accountant, economist, financial risk analyst, investment analyst, statistician, actuary, civil service fast streamer, diplomatic services operational officer, local government officer, management consultant and quantity surveyor.